 Lack of appetite

-What Is Blue Cheese Weed?
+What Is the Blue Cheese Strain?

 Unlike the aroma, the flavor of Blue Cheese is on the sweeter side, with most of the sourness pulling an escape act during the combustion process.
 Inhalation is typically sweet and delicious, with exhalation becoming musky, earthy, and sometimes spicy (but always pungent).

 However, Blue Cheese brings about another palatable twist as it features notes of blueberry fruitiness that seem to become especially apparent when inhaled.

 It also combines notes of blueberry and earth to help cool off the cheesiness if it’s too much for you.
 The aftertaste produces a slight sourness much like that of Parmesan or Gouda.